Kanu-E/Kanu-E.github.io/_posts/2020-07-13-variables_in_ruby.markdown

 We have 4 different kinds of variables in ruby depending on the scope within which they operate; global  class, local and instance variables.

-**1. Global Variables** exist within the entire scope of the program (it is believed that when programmers should not use global variables when writing their code and they should only be used by the interpreter).
+1. Global Variables exist within the entire scope of the program (it is believed that when programmers should not use global variables when writing their code and they should only be used by the interpreter).
 Global variables begin with $.
 Uninitialized global variables have the value nil and produce warnings with the -w option.

 Here is an example of the use of global variables